mjzffr/webdriver/webdriver-bidi/webdriver.md

 ### Identifying windows and other top-level targets

 While we didn't arrive at any resolutions on the subject at TPAC this year, there was general interest in adding support for new contexts such as service workers and different JS realms.
 A WebDriver "window" in the current model considers only browsing contexts.
 It also conflates the concept of a browsing context with the concept of a script context.
-What's this means in practice is that only document script contexts are visible to WebDriver.
+What this means in practice is that only document script contexts are visible to WebDriver.
 This is usually all the user needs/wants, but it precludes access to other script contexts such as web workers, service workers, and web extensions.
-Since some changes will already be necessary to allow the bidi protocol to target the contexts that already exists (i.e. frames), now seems as good a time as any to define these additional contexts and light up some new customer scenarios.
+Since some changes will already be necessary to allow the bidi protocol to target the contexts that already exist (i.e. frames), now seems as good a time as any to define these additional contexts and light up some new customer scenarios.
 Below is an updated browser model with some new (*) concepts:

 - WebDriver Session
     - Target* (Formerly "Window".
 Can be a page or service worker)